- Cityscape Chinois-chic megapolis

-- Well fed, well dressed and well busy
+- City life Well fed, well dressed and well busy

 Full of colour and teeming with life, Hong Kong is a modern Asian metropolis known for its incredible efficiency, its vibrant shopping and its world-beating cuisine.
 While it does deserve the reputation, dig a little deeper and you find there’s much more going on beneath the surface.